MicrosoftDocs/security/zero-trust/develop/token-management.md

 Build least privilege into how your application manages ID tokens that it receives from the Microsoft identity platform.
 Information in ID Tokens allows you to verify that a user is who they claim to be.
 The user or their organization may specify authentication conditions such as providing an MFA, using a managed device, and being in the correct location.

 Make it easy for your customers to manage authorizations to your app.
 Reduce their user provision overhead and the need for manual processes.
 [Automatic user provisioning](/azure/active-directory/app-provisioning/plan-auto-user-provisioning) allows IT admins to automate user identity creation, maintenance, and removal in target identity stores.
-Your customers can base automations on changes to users and groups with [app provisioning](/azure/active-directory/app-provisioning/user-provisioning) or [HR driven provisioning](/azure/active-directory/app-provisioning/what-is-hr-driven-provisioning) in Active Directory (Azure AD).
+Your customers can base automations on changes to users and groups with [app provisioning](/azure/active-directory/app-provisioning/user-provisioning) or [HR driven provisioning](/azure/active-directory/app-provisioning/what-is-hr-driven-provisioning) in Microsoft Entra ID.

 ## Using token claims in your apps